szymsza/att-hackathon/README.md

     - Sends data about predator breaches to the app

 # Models
-- user - users and their keys
+- user - users and their keys ‎✔
-- humidity_data - data from Arduino about humidity
+- humidity_data - data from Arduino about humidity‎ ✔
 - temperature_data - data from Arduino about temperature
 - temperature_setting - settings on when to start heating/AC
 - sunlight_data - data from Arduino about sunlight amount